Table of contents

 Product Owner

 The Product Owner is primarily responsible for the product backlog, including defining, prioritizing, and refining its items.
-During a backlog refinement meeting, they communicate the vision and goals for each item, making sure they align with the overall project objectives.
+During a backlog refinement meeting, they communicate the vision and goals for each backlog item, ensuring that every task aligns with the overall project objectives and roadmap.

 Development team

-The Development Team‘s role is to bring their technical expertise to the table.
-They work closely with the Product Owner to fully understand the requirements of each backlog item, breaking larger tasks into smaller, actionable steps.
+The Development Team brings technical expertise to backlog refinement.
+They collaborate closely with the Product Owner to fully understand the requirements of each backlog item and to break larger tasks into smaller, actionable steps.

 Scrum Master